 - In addition to classroom instruction, a functioning and fully-staffed school building provide warmth and safety.

 Murray City School District will remain open if at all possible on all scheduled school days, even when weather conditions appear to be especially challenging.
 However, families are encouraged to make attendance decisions for their student(s) based on their unique circumstances and specific ability to get to school SAFELY.

-District administrators monitoring weather and other conditions continuously (weekends, overnight, and early-morning hours, as necessary).
+District administrators monitor the weather and other conditions continuously (weekends, overnight, and early-morning hours, as necessary).
 Additionally, they communicate with the National Weather Service experts, the Department of Transportation, Murray City, and the Murray Board of Education prior to making any decisions.

 As information is assembled, reviewed, and discussed collectively, the Murray Board of Education makes a final determination.
 This triggers a tree of information sharing among district and school officials until all personnel, students, and their families are notified as early as possible and in multiple ways.